 Dan and I love having a good drink or two – especially while on holiday!
 Queenstown really caters to those who want to get out of town a bit and explore beautiful vineyards and craft breweries, as well as sample a few (or many)!

 There are two Queenstown tours in particular we recommend if you are feeling a little bit thirsty…

 Central Otago (the region that Queenstown is in) is known for producing some incredible wines despite its tricky climate and higher altitude.
 In fact, in this region and more specifically the Gibbston Valley, some of the best Pinot Noir in the world is produced!
 So if you love wine, then going on a Queenstown wine tour is the perfect way to spend a day!

 Dan and I love the Wine Sampler tour by Altitude Tours Queenstown.
 The tour mixes the perfect amount of wine sampling, wine knowledge, as well as seeing some of the gorgeous Gibbston Valley outside of Queenstown.
 Their tour vans are very luxurious and guide super helpful, friendly and knowledgeable.
 We highly recommend these guys!

 If you are a beer lover more so than wine, there is also a tour for you!
 Small craft breweries have recently been popping up all over Queenstown creating this new “craft beer” scene in and around Queenstown!
 There has been no better time to get out and embrace this change and try some beer from the many microbreweries in town.

-There are a few different styles of tours available including this beer and wine tour.
+There are a few different styles of tours available including this beer and wine Queenstown tour.
 It’s a great option because instead of just being beer or just being wine, you get to choose what you taste at each place!
 If your set on beer then this hop on hop off beer tasting tour is another great option and definitely one of the most fun tours in Queenstown!